darkharasho/TopStatsAIO/README.md

 - Navigate to your `Top Stats Parser` Folder
 - Open the file `/Example_Output/Top_Stats_Index.html` in your browser of choice.
 - Drag and Drop the file `Drag_and_Drop_Log_Summary_for_2024yourdatatime.json` onto the opened `Top_Stats_Index.html` in your browser and click import
-- Open the 1. imported file link to view the summary

 ## Development